Can Travis Scott’s Cacti be Budweiser for Gen Z?

 View this post on Instagram

 His mentality at the time?
-“I’m gonna try this shit right now, make sure there’s’ no super scientist back there who hit me with a magic trick,” says Scott, who at this point in our conversation has morphed from casually sipping his strawberry Cacti to crouching powerfully over his webcam in full performance mode.
+“I’m gonna try this shit right now, make sure there’s no super scientist back there who hit me with a magic trick,” says Scott, who at this point in our conversation has morphed from casually sipping his strawberry Cacti to crouching powerfully over his webcam in full performance mode.
 “Because I’m still a consumer!”

 So as he saw Cacti rolling off the actual assembly line, he asked to grab one—in part as a celebratory gesture, and in part to quell any final, lingering concerns before Cacti shipped to distributors.
 (It tasted fine.)